Martinagracy28/Xalts_Tasks/SmartContracts/DeployedAddress.md

 - **Transfer Event Transaction Hash**: [`0x56350d9acf2cd7087974cac35cf63d992200b530190184c289de3dbbbdf6cb83`](https://sepolia.etherscan.io/tx/0x56350d9acf2cd7087974cac35cf63d992200b530190184c289de3dbbbdf6cb83#eventlog)

 You can follow the links to view the transaction details, including gas fees, block confirmation, input data, and the status of the respective events on the Ethereum Sepolia Testnet.
-These links provide a direct look into how the  blacklist, and transfer processes are reflected on-chain.
+These links provide a direct look into how the  blacklist and transfer processes are reflected on-chain.